 The benefits of massage are attributed to stimulation of pressure receptors in the brain.
 These receptors can in turn stimulate the vagus nerve.

-Massage has been found to lessen stress, depression, anxiety, migraine, pain associated with fibromyalgia,improve immune functions, Regular massages can relieve symptoms of reflux in babies, lowers muscle tension.
-All these effects of massage are mediated by vagus nerve.
+Massage has been found to lessen stress, depression, anxiety, migraine, pain associated with fibromyalgia, improve immune functions.
+Regular massages can relieve symptoms of reflux in babies and lowers muscle tension.

-Studies have documented greater vagal stimulation with yoga practice as compared to other forms of exercise.
+Studies have documented greater vagal stimulation with yoga practices like pranayama, chakra yoga and kundalini yoga as compared to other forms of exercise.

 Regardless of religious traditions or context of beliefs, prayer shows drops in inflammatory cytokines, elevation in anti-inflammatory cytokines, increase in HRV, innate healing and increase in vagal tone.

-Extended form of laughter as seen in laughter yoga and laughter wellness provides longer exhalation and thereby stimulates vagus nerve.
+Extended form of laughter as seen in laughter yoga and laughter wellness provides longer exhalation and thereby stimulating vagus nerve.

 Laughter initially stimulates catecholamine production, which in turn, increases heart rate and blood pressure.
 This phase is immediately followed by PNS activation, which generates a state of systemic relaxation.